 Mulpha Norwest, a fully owned subsidiary of Mulpha, commenced development of Norwest Business Park (NBP) in 1993 delivering on the vision to create Australia’s largest master-planned, integrated community encompassing commercial, residential, retail and recreational development.

 Despite 25 years of development at Norwest, Mulpha still directly controls approximately 40% of the potential future growth in Norwest.
 Mulpha has designed substantial, community focused masterplans on all of its remaining land and plans to see their implementation through straight land sales to like-minded developers, JV developments, delivering turnkey solutions and straight development themselves.
-Mulpha’s three major development sites are Norwest Marketown, The Valley (Circa Precinct) and The Greens.
+Mulpha’s three major development sites are Norwest City (Marketown), Circa Commercial Precinct and The Greens Residential Development.

 To deliver a proven model of a successful future community.
 A Smart City delivering new age jobs, new age workers and new age residents, in an environment that truly delivers on liveability and productivity through meeting head-on the challenges of modern urbanisation and society.